LionShareZoki/restaurant/README.md

 To run this project, you need to have Node.js installed on your machine.
 Then, follow these steps:

 Clone the repository to your local machine
-1. Run 'npm install' to install the required dependencies
+1. Run `npm install` to install the required dependencies
-2. Run 'npm run build' to build the project
+2. Run `npm run build` to build the project
 3. Open the index.html file in your browser to view the site.

 ## Features